 As for the data, you can get it from Google Analytics.
 Go to your Analytics dashboard, then look under Audience > Overview.
 Here you can specify a custom date range to see traffic overview over a period of time (ideally over a period of 30 days.)
 You’ll need the “Users” and “Pageviews” stats for your media kit.

-Past accomplishments (open-ended)
+Past accomplishments (optional)

 This is totally optional, and if you’re just starting to partner with brands, then this section isn’t for you.
 This is for bloggers who’ve had experience with multiple sponsorship deals and have names to drop.
-But do keep this in mind because once you’ve had some experience under your belt, you might consider adding this section to your media kit.

-List of services and prices (open-ended)
+List of services and prices (optional)

 If you’re thinking about making a media kit for your blog, chances are that you’ve already thought up different types of sponsorship opportunities and the kind of compensation you’d like for each of these.